-The characters of Stork and Hardbar were created to give Doug Kenney and Chris Miller a reason to be on set, and had come from different portions of a deleted character named Mountain.
-Hardbar was named after a real frat brother of Miller's who masturbated excessively.
+The characters of Stork and Hardbar were created to give Doug Kenney and Chris Miller a reason to be on-set, and had come from different portions of a deleted character named Mountain.
+Hardbar was named after a real frat brother of Miller's, who masturbated excessively.

-The movie was set to be filmed at the University of Missouri until the president of the school read the script and refused permission.
+The movie was set to be filmed at the University of Missouri, until the President of the school read the script, and refused permission.
 It was filmed at and around the University of Oregon in Eugene instead.

 Chris Miller based Pinto on himself as a Dartmouth sophomore, as "Pinto" had been his frat nickname, whereas he saw Boon (created initially by Harold Ramis) as an older and wiser version of himself.
 Dean Wormer was based (more or less) on Richard Nixon.
-"Flounder" was the frat nickname of a "Charles Laughton-like rich guy" from Tulsa who was nothing like the film's Flounder, aside from the drinking.
-Bluto was a pastiche of several fellow frats of Miller's, mostly three nicknamed "Alby", "Seal" and "Bags".
+"Flounder" was the frat nickname of a "Charles Laughton-like rich guy" from Tulsa, who was nothing like the film's Flounder, aside from the drinking.
+Bluto was a pastiche of several fellow frats of Miller's, mostly three nicknamed "Alby", "Seal", and "Bags".

-In 1974, the humor magazine National Lampoon published a parody called 'National Lampoon's 1964 High School Yearbook.'
-While the Yearbook's continuity is unrelated to 'Animal House,' a senior named Larry Kroger is the owner of the reader's copy of the Yearbook, and Mr. Vernon Wormer is listed as the school's gym teacher and civics instructor.
-Also, the dead coed in 'Animal House' is named Fawn Liebowitz; Faun Rosenberg was another senior featured in the Yearbook.
+In 1974, National Lampoon Magazine published a parody called "National Lampoon's 1964 High School Yearbook".
+While the Yearbook's continuity is unrelated to "Animal House", a senior named Larry Kroger is the owner of the reader's copy of the Yearbook, and Mr. Vernon Wormer is listed as the school's gym teacher and civics instructor.
+Also, the dead coed in "Animal House" is named Fawn Liebowitz; Faun Rosenberg was another senior featured in the Yearbook.